LindaAPersson/playdate_drf_api/README.md

 ## Credits
 * The Code Institute DRF-API walkthrough was used as an invaluable guide on how to build a DRF-API.
+* Code Institute Tutor Support for help with the filter sections.